Pediatric Proton Fellowship

 Moonlighting is allowed with approval of the Medical Director, provided it does not interfere with the responsibilities outlined above.

-The standard Partners contract will be amended as necessary to reflect specifics of the fellowship program.
+The standard Mass General Brigham contract will be amended as necessary to reflect specifics of the fellowship program.
 A contract should be signed by each fellow each year.
 A copy of the contract should be provided to applicants no later than the time that they are offered a position.

 The pediatric clinical proton research fellowship is currently funded by grant funds, corporate funding, departmental funds, or some combination thereof.
 No fellow will be accepted without sufficient funding to cover the anticipated costs for that fellow’s fellowship year.